-I explore nature’s vastness and its details.
-These elements emit an aesthetic sensation of harmony, expressions of timelessness, and feelings of inspiration that transcend space and time.
-The imagery of my work does not accurately represent nature; rather, I try to unveil an abstraction of its character, capturing its ethereal beauty.
-I choose to express nature’s expansiveness, mysterious allure, and its intricacies in order to raise consciousness for the preservation of our world.
+“I explore nature’s vastness, simplicity, and fragility.
+These elements emit aesthetic sensations of harmony, expressions of timelessness, and feelings of inspiration that transcend space and time.
+The imagery of my work does not accurately represent nature; rather, I try to unveil an abstraction of its character to raise awareness for the preservation of our world.”